GOLD SCALES ENTRY

 Change of Text Size

-IF THE text is awkwardly small on your screen, you can make the font size (letters) bigger thus:
+If the text is awkwardly small on your screen, you can make the font size (letters) bigger in two or three ways.

 1. Click on 'View' or 'Page' (on top of the screen) first.